qpleple/wordpress-on-dotcloud/README.md

     dotcloud push myblog

-Note that remote ``wp-content/`` will not be overwrited. so uploaded static files will be kept and local plugins and themes will not be pushed remotely.
+Note that remote ``wp-content/`` will not be overwritten. so uploaded static files will be kept and local plugins and themes will not be pushed remotely.

 Under the hood
 ==============